Libya's NTC unveils new government

-TRIPOLI Libya's National Transitional Council (NTC) named a new government Tuesday with a line-up that dropped several seasoned officials in favor of appointees who will soothe rivalries between regional factions.
+TRIPOLI Libya's National Transitional Council (NTC) named a new government Tuesday with a line-up that dropped several seasoned officials in favour of appointees who will soothe rivalries between regional factions.

 On a visit to Tripoli, the International Criminal Court's chief prosecutor conceded that the captured son of Muammar Gaddafi, Saif al-Islam, may be tried in Libya rather than in The Hague, meaning he faces the death penalty if convicted.